RTEMS/rtems-docs/c-user/glossary.rst

         and resumes execution on another processor.

     task priority
-        A task priority of a :term:`task` determines its importance relative to other tasks.
+        A task :term:`priority` of a :term:`task` determines its importance relative to other tasks.

         The scheduler use task priorities to determine which :term:`ready task` gets a processor allocated, see :term:`scheduled task`.
 The :term:`eligible priorities <eligible priority>` of a task define the position of the task in a :term:`wait queue` which uses the priority discipline.
 Each task has at least the :term:`real priority`.

+        Task priorities are used in :term:`wait queues <wait queue>` which use the priority discipline to determine the dequeueing order of tasks.

     task processor affinity
         The set of processors on which a task is allowed to execute.